-If you have younger brothers and sisters, make sure your parents place child proof locking devices on kitchen and bathroom cabinets.
+If you have younger brothers and sisters, make sure your parents place child-proof locking devices on kitchen and bathroom cabinets.
 Before storing a chemical at home, read the label.

-If the label recommends keeping out of reach of children, store the chemical in a high or locked cabinet.
+If the label recommends keeping it out of reach of children, store the chemical in a high or locked cabinet.
 Chemicals such as drain cleaners and bleach have warning labels.

 2. Storage in Your School